fiqus/kigali-talk/docs/README.md

   - **Meet people** from other co-ops we wouldn't be able to meet in person if it wasn't during the event.

----

-# What did we go looking for?

   - **To spread the word**: To communicate the message that **we work in collaboration** to achieve our goals.

   - **To generate links** with other co-ops that are open to the idea of working together.